gvwilson/sensibleadventures/short-stories/litany.md

 George blurted,
 cupping his hands around his mug to warm them.
 "Like Mom was,
-so I was wondering if you ever found out–I mean, is this some kind of genetic thing?"
+so I was wondering if you ever found out---I mean, is this some kind of genetic thing?"

 The old man shook his head.